 2. PRIORITIZE EMPLOYEE WELFARE AND KEEP THEIR COMMITMENT

-Having the commitment of our team and the proven dedication to work solicited seamless action and cooperation that augmented our capabilities and our resources to set-up their remote workstations.
-Some even willingly shared their own private vehicles to expedite the transport of all hardware equipments to target destinations.
+Having the commitment of our team and the proven dedication to work cooperatively and creatively to set up their individual workstations during the manic 24 hours and the subsequent settling-in period was a joy to behold.
+Some even willingly shared their own private vehicles to expedite the transport of all hardware equipment to target destinations.

-In return, PBO Global management team ensured that all throughout the lockdown period, our employees will receive their payroll on time, if not earlier.
-Our HR support team also ensure a daily touch point through remote video conference or phone call to check their health status and condition.
-A weekly team assembly is also conducted virtually to keep our team’s positive spirit.
+In return, PBO Global management team ensured that all throughout the lockdown period, our employees receive continuity of wages payment on time, if not earlier.
+Our HR support team also adhere to a program of personal contact with all the work-from-home team, part of which is a daily touch point through remote video conference or phone call to check their health status and any other issues which need addressing.
+An informal weekly team gathering (sometimes incorporating “drinks”) is also conducted virtually at COB on Fridays to keep our team’s positive spirit.

 3. REPLICATE TECHNICAL SET-UP of on-site to off-site